Memories of WBRU

 about website development on my homepage, along with a tutorial on

 I have two grown children, three grandchildren, and am happily married to the same person (Kathy) I wed in 1974 (with 'BRU folks Mark Jordan and Bob Mulholland as ushers).
 As my wife is blind, I have interests related to this disability.
 I have been a board member, past president, and audio describer for Arts Access, an organization dedicated to "making the arts accessible to people with disabilities" in NC; I am the webmaster for the Audio Description Project (which has grown into a half-time job!) since 2003; and I was also on the board and still record a weekly show for the NC Reading Service, which serves people with visual disabilities.
 This is a pleasant tie to my former "radio" days!

 In mid-2014, I decided to utilize my experience with WBRU, Arts Access, and the Triangle Radio Reading Service and enter the field of voice-overs.
 I trained with a voice-over coach, invested in some equipment, and began the arduous process (lots of competition!) of seeking jobs (commercials, promos, corporate narration, etc.) part time, while phasing out of my wine accessories business.
 Not very successful, but fun!
 My Voice-Over and Audio Description Business page.

 My wife and I take a "big trip" once each year, generally to Europe, though we have visited South America, South Africa, Australia, Scandanavia, Turkey, and Russia, too.
 You can reach me using the link at the bottom of this page, or visit my home page, where I have travelogues and technical stuff.
-(Sadly, of course, our trips are on Coronavirus hold now.
-We have rescheduled our Danube trip for May 2022.)
+(Sadly, of course, our trips have been on Coronavirus-hold now.
+Our twice-canceled Danube trip is rescheduled for June 2023, with a bonus trip to Iceland in August 2023.)